Benjamin-Dobell/react-native-android-slidingtabstrip/README.md

 # Usage

-This library provides two views that can be used together with any native Android ViewPager, typically you'll just use the official React Native provided `ViewPager`.
+This library provides two views that can be used together with any native Android ViewPager, typically you'll just use the official React Native provided `ViewPagerAndroid`.

 ## SlidingTabViewPagerAndroid

 This is a wrapper view.
-You must place inside it a single `ViewPager` and a single `SlidingTabStripAndroid`.
+You must place inside it a single ViewPager (e.g. `ViewPagerAndroid`) and a single `SlidingTabStripAndroid`.

 This view doesn't do any rendering of its own, it exists purely to create an association between the tab strip and the view pager.